mozilla/awsboxen/README.rst

 useful for debugging our configuration.

-**awsboxen list [--profile=PROFILE]**
+**awsboxen list**

 This command will list the name of all current deployment stacks.
-You can optionally filter for just those stacks deployed at a specific profile.

 **awsboxen info <name>**